Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 **What?**

-It's a functions that is shared among the whole class and all of it's objects and can access the static private data Static functions can be called using the class name, without needing to create an object of the class.
+-It's a functions that is shared among the whole class and all of it's objects and can access the static private data Static functions can be called using the class name, without needing to create an object of the class.

+-does not have **this** pointer

 **Why?**

 They are typically used for utility functions or operations that do not require access to the non-static members of the class.

-normally you won't be able to access private data however to be able to access private data -> you can make it static variable.
+normally you won't be able to access private data WHY? because it does not have this pointer

+however to be able to access private data
+-> you can make it static variable.
 -> you can access it through Static function.